The Theocracy of Plegia

 A Grima worshipper who serves Walhart.
 He serves as Valm's tactician and is keen on using underhanded means to keep his soldiers under his thumb.
 His true allegiance being with Validar and the Grimleal, Excellus has been promised the Plegian throne if he can seize the Fire Emblem amidst the war while also sabotaging the Valmese Empire from the inside.
 Unfortunately, Walhart reveals he is all too aware of Excellus's true motives.

 - Animal Motifs: Sort of.
-It's common for people to refer to him as animals with negative connotations: worm, toad, snake...
-Borders on Phrase Catcher.
+It's common for people to refer to him as animals with negative connotations: worm, toad, snake etc. Borders on Phrase Catcher.

 - Co-Dragons: With Cervantes, though neither of them share the sentiment and instead treat each other as inferior.

 - Die Laughing: His last words are a choking Evil Laugh.

-- Dirty Coward: Unlike the rest of the Valmese Generals and even Walhart himself.
+- Dirty Coward: Unlike the rest of the Valmese Generals and even Walhart himself he's a shameless coward.
 It, as well as being a Smug Snake, is why he gets no respect from them either.

 - Dragon with an Agenda: He's always slinking in the shadows, trying to manipulate the empire's actions for his own benefit and actively sabotaging Walhart because Aversa promised him the Plegian throne.
 Unfortunately for him, he's so bad at it that Walhart saw it from a mile away, and ultimately puts him on the frontline.

 - Evil Cannot Comprehend Good: He thought that revealing the truth about Yen'fay's sacrifice and defection to Valm would completely break Say'ri.
-While she does enter a Heroic BSoD, Say'ri manages to pull herself back together, ultimately getting angry enough to embark on a Roaring Rampage of Revenge against Excellus and, if the player allows it, chop his filthy head off.
+Sure, Say'ri falls into a Heroic BSoD after hearing the Awful Truth, but Chrom and the Shepherds' words manage to pull her back to action.

 - Evil Genius: Walhart's chief tactician.